Sikander Bakht: Awards

-In 2000 Bakht was awarded the Padma Vibhushan.
+In 2000, Bakht was awarded the Padma Vibhushan.
 This is the second highest Indian civilian award.
+It is speculated that the award was given to appease Bakht as he was critical of his exclusion from important government positions.
 The four other persons from the BJP who have been awarded the Padma Vibhushan are Atal Bihari Vajpayee, Lal Krishna Advani, Sushma Swaraj and Arun Jaitley.
 Atal Bihari Vajpayee and Lal Krishna Advani have since been awarded the Bharat Ratna, the highest civilian award of India.